- Why F.W.S?

-Diversification is something we take seriously at Fair Weather Strategies.
-In selecting securities to place in our model portfolios, decades worth of data is examined to determine the respective correlations of each asset in the portfolio.
+Diversification is something that is taken seriously at Fair Weather Strategies.
+In selecting securities to place in the firm's portfolios that are multi-asset, decades worth of data is examined to determine the respective correlations of each asset in the portfolio.

 It is important to recognize, however, that asset class correlations are not static.
 In fact, in times of market stress, asset classes that are normally uncorrelated have been shown to move more closely together.
 Diversification is a crucial component of an efficient portfolio but is not sufficient as a standalone strategy to lower volatility.